Engineering Effective Hamiltonians: Examples

 Following the procedure outlined in Appendix~\ref{sec:GRAPE}, we can evaluate $V(T)$ as a function of $\alpha$ along with the partial derivatives $\lbrace \frac{\partial}{\partial \alpha_{i,j}} V(T) \rbrace$ with respect to the piecewise constant control amplitudes $\lbrace \alpha_{i,j} \rbrace$.

 Given $V(T)$ and $\lbrace \frac{\partial}{\partial \alpha_{i,j}} V(T) \rbrace$, we can write

 for all $i$ and $j$.
 We employ these partial derivatives in the optimization protocol described above.
-We find a pulse with a total length of $T=6.2$ consisting of $N=100$ subintervals shown in Figure~\ref{fig:dipolarPulse} which yields $\frac{\|\Dyson_{U_2}(D)\|}{\max_{a(t)}\|\Dyson_{U_2}(D)\|} = 3.1 \times 10^{-7}$.
-We point out the rough similarity to the dipolar sequence proposed by Mehring \cite{mehring_1973} consisting of two square $116^\circ 14'$ pulses with orthogonal phases depicted in Figure~\ref{fig:MehringPulse}.
-Our numerically found sequence is only $1.02$ times longer than the known analytical solution.
+For the elements of $\alpha$ we use amplitude constraints: $-\frac{1}{\sqrt{2}} \le \alpha_{i,j} \le \frac{1}{\sqrt{2}}$, for all $i$ and $j$, to ensure that $|a (t)| \le 1$, for all $t \in [0,T]$.
+We find a pulse with a total length of $T=6.2$ consisting of $N=100$ subintervals shown in Figure~\ref{fig:dipolarPulse}(a) which yields $\frac{\|\Dyson_{U_2}(D)\|}{\max_{a(t)}\|\Dyson_{U_2}(D)\|} = 3.1 \times 10^{-7}$.
+We point out the rough similarity to the dipolar sequence proposed by Mehring \cite{mehring_1973} consisting of two square $116^\circ 14'$ pulses with orthogonal phases depicted in Figure~\ref{fig:dipolarPulse}(b).
+The similarity is noticeable after a particular basis rotation, described in the figure caption, is performed on our numerically found sequence which is only $1.02$ times longer than the known analytical solution.